 The Samaritans phoneline operates 24 hours a day, every day of the year: 08457 90 90 90.
 Or you can email the Samaritans: email@example.com|

 ME Connect, a phoneline provided by the ME Association, is open 10-12 am, 2-4 pm and 7-9 pm every day of the year and offers support to anyone with ME/CFS and their carers: 0844 576 5326.
-Cost of the call is 7p per minute plus your phone company's access charge.
+Calls cost the same as other standard landline numbers.
+If you have a landline or mobile call package, calls will normally come out of your inclusive minutes.